 The format of a CV allows for a more thorough view of credentials, and is usually much longer in page length, listing published works and often including a comprehensive record of all professional history including every term of employment, all academic credentials, awards, and contributions or significant achievements.

 Agonizing over the resume format is a waste of time, there are entirely no right or wrong ways.
 Start by knowing what your audiences expectations are, what your industry norms are, extensiveness of your background, years of experience and your personal preference -- getting caught-up in formatting, will do you more harm than good.

 The important thing here is that you need to portray your qualifications in a clear, concise, and easy to read format...so as long as your resume accomplishes this, your on the right track!

 The following will explain each of the basic formats mentioned above, and will help you determine which one is best for you and your circumstance.

 The chronological resume is a very popular and familiar format.
 Work experience is listed in reverse chronological order (most recent job first) and works well for most situations.
 However, if your work record is weak, blemished or irregular you should not use this format.
 I also do not recommend this format for career changers either – it will not allow you to best address why you are changing careers.
 The format is very straightforward, and as the name implies, very chronological.

-Typically a functional formatted resume begins with what you want to emphasize most, such as your strengths related to the position you are pursuing, or life experience that will show how you will become an asset to the prospective organization that you are applying to.
+Typically a functional formatted resume begins with what you want to emphasize most, such as your strengths related to the position you are pursuing, or life experience that will show how you will become an asset.

 If you were a stay-at-home mom for 10 years, or are returning to the workforce after military service – you can include skills gained such as parenting, dealing with difficult situations or perhaps leadership under pressure.